-Language Criteria Observations Impact Mitigation Measures Language spoken at home Language Fluent Welsh speakers at home (all ages): • Ysgol Talwrn - 18 pupils or 40% • Ysgol Y Graig - 224 pupils or 59% Data (PLASC Jan 2019) Talwrn - Welsh Neutral If the proposal goes ahead, based on current figures 57% or 242 of the pupils at the extended primary school would be fluent Welsh speakers.
-Realisation of the proposal will give pupils the opportunity to improve the bilingual skills by socialising with a larger number of pupils (compared to the present number of pupils at bot schools).
+Language Criteria Observations Impact Mitigation Measures Language spoken at home Language category of the Fluent Welsh speakers at home (all ages): • Ysgol Talwrn - 18 pupils or 40% • Ysgol Y Graig - 224 pupils or 59% Data (PLASC Jan 2019) Talwrn - Welsh Y Graig - Welsh Neutral Positive If the proposal goes ahead, based on current figures, 57% or 242 of the pupils at the extended primary school would be fluent Welsh speakers.
+Realisation of the proposal will give pupils the opportunity to improve their bilingual skills by socialising with a larger number of pupils (compared to the present number of pupils at both schools).
 Pupils at both schools are educated in Welsh.
-However, the proposal goes ahead, based on current figures 57% or 242 of the pupils at both schools are educated in Welsh.
-However, the proposal goes ahead, based on current figures 57% or 242 of the pupils at the extended primary school school goes ahead, based on current figures 57% or 242 of the pupils at the extended primary school goes ahead, based on current figures 57% or 242 of the pupils at the extended primary school goes ahead, based on current figures 57% or 242 of the pupils at the extended primary school goes ahead, based on current figures 57% or 242 of the pupils at the extended primary school goes ahead, based on current figures 57% or 242 of the pupils at both school goes ahead, based on current figures 57% or 242 of the pupils at both goes ahead, based on current figures 57% or 242 of the pupils at both goes ahead, based on current figures 57% or 242 of the pupils at both goes ahead, based on current figures 57% or 242 of the pupils at both goes ahead, based on current figures 57% or 242 of the pupils at both goes ahead, based on current figures 57% or 242 of the pupils at both goes ahead, based on current figures 57% or 242 of the pupils at both goes ahead, based on current figures 57% or 242 of the pupils at both goes ahead, based on current figures 57% or 242 of the pupils at both goes ahead, based on current figures 57% or 242 of the pupils at both goes and goes ahead, based on current figures 57% or 242 of the pupils at both goes and goes and goes ahead, based on current figures 57% or 242 of the pupils at both goes and category of the existing schools Y Graig - Welsh Welsh Language Charter status Talwrn -Bronze (2016) Y Graig - Gold (2018) developing bilingual pupils will be a permanent and significant focus in the School Development Plan.
-Class arrangements can target the development of the specific language needs of the cohort.
+However, developing bilingual pupils will be a permanent and existing schools Welsh Language Charter status Talwrn -Bronze (2016) Y Graig - Gold (2018) Class arrangements can target the development of the specific language needs of the cohort.
 By tracking pupils, their progress in developing bilingualism will be considered.
 The Headteacher's report to the governors will include the percentages of pupils in each language cohort.
 Progress at end of Key Stages Progress with reference to the Language Charter The proposed extended school will be a Welsh medium, community school.
 It will be a priority for the Authority to strengthen and safeguard the Welsh language and bilingual education.
 The use of Welsh in the community According to the 2011 Census, 57% of the people of Anglesey speak Welsh.
 The percentage has decreased over the past Positive Need to promote the use of the Welsh language (Anglesey Well-being Assessment 2017).
 Education